 Eastern Europe has been really trendy.
 Prague is the best-preserved city in the region … and the best beer in Europe lands on your table there for 50 cents.

 I will end my daydream with a quote unlike the ones shown above.
 I suppose I need a balanced perspective! 😉

 How can you not love a city that has a pub with vinyl cushions on the wall above the gents’ urinal, so you can rest your head while you ‘go’?
 Where you can order a beer without speaking, simply by placing a beer mat on the table?
 And where that beer is probably the best in the world?

 I love deadlines.
 I love the whooshing noise they make as they go by.

+On the one hand, I like deadlines.
+Its existence spurs me to action.
 On the other, I don’t like them.
 It forces me to make sacrifices and prioritize decisions.

 Out of all things, why does it have to be something that brings me joy?